 Put yourself in their shoes

-If you can’t pay on time, that’s not likely to make a landlord or bill collector happy.
+If you can’t pay on time, that’s not likely to make a landlord happy.
 But they might be willing to accept a payment plan, if that's all you can afford.
 Even better, maybe you can offer them something in return, like the promise of paying them back in full within a reasonable amount of time.

 Let's say you owe your landlord $600 in unpaid rent.
 Offering to pay them an extra $50 a month, starting next month, might not get you very far in your negotiation.
 But offering them something more immediate could.
 For instance, you could offer them $300 now and then an extra $50 on top of your regular rent until you're paid in full.